Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 The heart of any watch is its movement.
 This automatic appears to be reasonably well designed and manufactured.
 It starts to tick the moment you pick it up and, while there is a slight lag during adjustments, the minute hand will not waver from its position when the crown is pushed down.
 Although the Tevise Perpetual Datejust is difficult to wind, this should not present a problem; automatics are normally wound by repeated wrist movement.

-This timepiece is equipped with stainless-steel band of better quality than you would expect for a watch in this price category.
+This timepiece is equipped with a stainless-steel band of better quality than you would expect for a watch in this price category.

-Water resistance is rated 3ATM.
+Water-resistance is rated 3ATM.
 This watch should not be worn while swimming.

 The Tevise Perpetual Datejust is a modestly priced automatic with better accuracy than many of its direct competitors.
 If you are in the market for a low-priced mechanical watch and like this automatic’s design, it is worthy of consideration.